clongb/clongb.github.io/index.md

     <h4>Week 3:</h4>
       <ul>
         <li>Made a <a href="https://clongb.github.io/items/greeter.html">greeter</a> based on <a href="https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html">this typescript tutorial</a>.
 Added functionality where you can enter your own name instead of the default example, with help from <a href="https://www.youtube.com/watch?v=hcuKd-Q_tP8">this video.</a></li>
+        <li>Added the <a href="https://clongb.github.io/CPS-Aim-Trainer/">CPS counter website</a>, initially based on <a href="https://reactjs.org/docs/hooks-overview.html">this hooks tutorial</a>.
+Currently WIP while slowly adding timer functionality based on <a href="https://dev.to/abdulbasit313/how-to-develop-a-stopwatch-in-react-js-with-custom-hook-561b">this tutorial.</a> (<a href="https://github.com/clongb/CPS-Aim-Trainer">Source code</a>)</li>
       </ul>
     <h3>TODO:</h3>
     <h4>Week 1:</h4>